ccheng26/ComicDB/README.md

 Creating an alert for page errors was an issue (via express-flash), I was able to hack this by displaying an alert before a page redirect, but for a catch I would've liked to implement some notification as opposed to a sent page.
 There were several issues targeting specific resources in the API.

-Special Thanks to the Stack Overflow community, various students, instructors, and instructional assistants at GA who've tested my site and helped with code revisions along the way.
+Special Thanks to the Developers at GameSpot/Comic Vine, the Stack Overflow community, various students, instructors, and instructional assistants at GA who've tested my site and helped with code revisions along the way.
 This site wouldn't have been possible without their help and the ridiculous amount of things I've learned from the previous homework assignments.